MicahElliott/mrswlf/README.md

 wild too, and it feels great.
 So this is what I've landed on now for my daily driver.

+It makes LSBs significantly worse, but reaching for `b` isn't nearly as bad as I had expected.
+And makes for a pretty easy `ph` alt.

 Another (optional) move here is putting `v` on top-index.
 This makes for something of a secondary left-hand "home row" in `wlcdk`.
 Those co-occur well together to minimize travel.
 And then the left-top row has minimal work to do,